Spitfire-Frozone/Dungeons-and-Dragons/Isle-of-the-Forsaken/Session-4.md

 Tezzaran: there's a library in Malacham ... but it's not open acess.
 Lets put it this way I've never been inside.
 Oriaanna: Dimadorf has a library.

+Tezzaran: Is this something that you need to do now Nightingale?
+Tezzaran: So we should stay and help
 ~~~
 The party gets food from the bar.
 Nightingale peels off and goes fishing in the river.

+After food, the party settles down in rooms for the night.
+Baka asks for a cellar to sleep in and is put in the area where the beer is made, and G'rung is put up in the communal bathtub, which is filled with water.
+Given the amount of alcohol G'rung has drunk, the party are mildly worried, but when questioned, G'rung seems to be acting no differently from usual, so they head off to bed.

 ## Day 7 (Tuesday April 19th) - Weather: Foggy with Calm Wind